wzhorton/wzhorton.github.io/content/authors/admin/_index.md

 ## Welcome!

 Thanks for visiting my personal site.
 You can use the button below to download my resume.
-Tabs at the top will take you to my extended CV and select research projects.
+Tabs at the top will take you to my published papers and select research projects.
 Icons on the left link to my contact info.